CHU-LIQUID STATES

 The work was presented as an eight-minute projection on natural rock formations near the city of Leh and later reactivated in the remote Suru Valley, surrounded by the high-altitude landscape of the Himalayas.

-Projected onto metamorphic rock, granite and lichen-covered surfaces, light unfolds as fluid structures, waves and subtle movements.
+Projected onto metamorphic rock, granite, and lichen-covered surfaces, light unfolds as fluid structures, waves, and subtle movements.
 The visuals respond directly to the raw materiality of the rocks, revealing an interplay between solidity and motion, age and transience.
-Light moves across the ancient surface like a shifting layer, momentarily transforming the mountain into a living field of energy.
+Light moves across the ancient surface like a shifting layer, transforming the mountain into a living field of energy.

 Developed at an altitude of over 3,500 meters, CHU — Liquid States reflects on the elemental presence of water within an extreme environment shaped by geological time.
-Without illustrating or narrating, the work evokes a quiet awareness of fragility, dependency and transformation — allowing the landscape itself to remain the central presence.
+The work evokes a quiet awareness of fragility, dependency, and transformation, allowing the landscape itself to remain central.

 Project Information